enrightc/LiDARFind/README.md

 **Outcome:** After applying these CSS rules, the radio buttons for base layers and checkboxes for overlay layers in the Leaflet layer control were displayed correctly and were fully functional.
 This solution ensured that users could interact with the map layers as intended, providing a consistent and intuitive user experience.

+### MongoDB '_id' Field Cannot be Directly Used in JSON

+**Issue:** When retrieving data from a MongoDB database and attempting to return it as a JSON response, an error occurred due to the presence of the _id field.
+The _id field in MongoDB is an ObjectId type, which cannot be directly represented in JSON.

+**Solution:** To resolve the issue, the '_id' field needs to be either excluded from the retrieved data or converted to a string representation before returning it as a JSON response.

+**Outcome:** By excluding the _id field the application can successfully return the retrieved data as a JSON response without encountering errors related to the ObjectId type used by MongoDB for the _id field.

 # Resources

 - For help overriding Materialize default CSS for checkboxes: